 Get out in the sun

 Getting exposure to natural sunlight helps reset our internal clocks.
 During awake times, go outside and bask in the sun together.
-Going on walks, swinging at the playground, or laying on a blanket in the sun can help ease your child into the new spring forward time change—and rest assured, they will be back on schedule before you know it.
+Going on walks, swinging at the playground, or laying on a blanket in the sun can help ease your child into the new time change—and rest assured, they will be back on schedule before you know it.